The Brihanmumbai Municipal Corporation (BMC) on Thursday, May 6, announced fresh guidelines for beneficiaries to get vaccinated today, May 7.

 However, the officials have made some exceptions.
 Taking to Twitter, BMC mentioned the following:

-- Health Care Workers & Frontline Workers can walk-in for first as well as second dose
+• Health Care Workers and Frontline Workers can walk-in for the first as well as the second dose

-- 45+ due for second dose of COVAXIN may walk-in for second dose with first dose certificate/sms#MyBMCVaccinationUpdate https://t.co/WcdDio8f17
+• 45+ due for the second dose of COVAXIN may walk-in but they will have to carry the first dose certificate/SMS

 Meanwhile, BMC also informed that most centres on May 7 will open post 12 PM except the ones in Ward G/North, which includes Dharavi, Mahim, Koliwada and Dadar areas of Mumbai.